ALDON94/X_INSTA/README.md

 ## 3.Write Some Passwords To The File

-- Append The Passwords You Want To try To The **Passwords.txt** File
+- Append The Passwords You Want To Try...To The **Passwords.txt** File

 ---